Instituto-Atlantico/janus/docs/usage.md

 ## Janus

-One time you have setted up the raspberry pi (OS, SSH keys and sensor collectors) and Dojot(Deployment and device creation) you are ready to start working with Janus using janus-cli.
+One time you had set up the raspberry pi (OS, SSH keys and sensor collectors) and Dojot(Deployment and device creation) you are ready to start working with Janus using janus-cli.

 > _**Note:**_ For more details about the CLI use -h flag to get some help: